LLNL/HPCCEA/2022/Rabbit-Kafka/RabbitMQTutorial.md

           channel.basic_publish(exchange='', routing_key='your_queue_name', body="Hello World!")

-    * Print a confirmation that your message has been sent, and close the connection between the sender and server:
+    * Print a confirmation that your message has sent, and close the connection between the sender and server:

           print(" [x] Sent 'Hello World!'")
           connection.close()